5 Sources

 .
 DeepSeek's pricing pressure threatens the revenue-per-token economics that support Anthropic's valuation trajectory.
 If enterprise customers begin routing lower-complexity tasks to DeepSeek while reserving Claude for high-stakes reasoning, Anthropic's token volume could hold while revenue per token declines2

 .
-Whether DeepSeek's bet on price succeeds depends on whether Western AI companies can close the price gap before DeepSeek closes the capability gap, or whether the market bifurcates into Western and Chinese tiers with fundamentally different economics2
+DeepSeek's strategy appears to be that price will win, with enough volume flowing to the cheapest capable model regardless of origin.
+Whether that bet is correct depends on whether Western AI companies can close the price gap before DeepSeek closes the capability gap, or whether the market bifurcates into a Western tier and a Chinese tier with fundamentally different economics2

 .Summarized by